 Hawaii in July of 2009.

-Marcus House is a unique therapeutic living program, located on a
+Marcus House is a unique Special Treatment Facility, located on a

-beautiful property in Waiahole, directly across from the famous
+beautiful property in Waiahole, directy across from the famous

 Patricia J. Dukes, Executive Director of Loveland Academy, originally